What is a Service Level Agreement?

 - The "legal" customer will usually be a company: a separate legal entity.

-- You may have different services to be delivered to different groups within the same customer – such as a different departments within the customer, or at different offices of the same customer.
+- You may have different services to be delivered to different groups within the same customer – such as a different department within the customer, or at different offices of the same customer.

 From a legal perspective, you’ve still got one customer.